A Higgs category for the cluster variety of triples of flags: The morphism category and its relative Calabi--Yau completion

 Clearly, the category $\cb$ is also smooth ($\cb$ was defined at the end of section~\ref{ss: The morphism category}).
 Thus, the functor

 has a well-defined (relative) $3$-Calabi--Yau completion \cite{Yeung16} given by the corresponding Ginzburg functor

-Recall from \cite{Yeung16}, cf.~also \cite{KellerWang23}, that $\tilde{\cb}$ is the absolute $2$-Calabi--Yau completion $\Pi_2(\cb)$ of $\cb$ and $\tilde{\ca}$ the $3$-dimensional relative derived preprojective category $\Pi_3(\ca,\cb)$.
-By definition, the {\em boundary dg category $\cp_{dg}$} is the full dg subcategory of $\tilde{\ca}$ whose objects are the images $GX$ of objects $X$ of $\tilde{\cb}$.
-We describe the morphism complexes of $\cp_{dg}$ in the theorem below.
+\red{where $\Pi_2(\cb)$ is the absolute $2$-Calabi--Yau completion of $\cb$ and $\Pi_3(\ca,\cb)$ the $3$-dimensional relative derived preprojective category, cf.~\cite{Yeung16} and \cite{KellerWang23}.} By definition, the {\em boundary dg category $\cp_{dg}$} is the full dg subcategory of $\Pi_3(\ca,\cb)$ whose objects are the images $GX$ of objects $X$ of $\Pi_2(\cb)$.
+We describe the morphism complexes of $\cp_{dg}$ in \red{Theorem~\ref{theorem1} below}.
 For this, we introduce the following notation: Clearly, the dg category $\Pi_2(\cb)$ is quasi-equivalent to a coproduct of three copies of $\Pi_2(\proj(\bk Q))$ and the dg functor $G$ is given by a triple of dg functors

 where $-1\leq i \leq 1$.